corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/operations/project-planner/network-operators.md

 * An HSM
 * The certificate hierarchy of the network

-The Business Network Operator also deploys Corda Enterprise Network Manager in a private network.
+The Business Network Operator also deploys Corda: Enterprise Edition  Network Manager in a private network.
 This deployment includes an identity manager and a network map.

 When deploying a public network, the Network Operator is responsible for all major components of the Corda network.

 ## Deployment environments

-Business Network Operators will need several deployments of Corda Enterprise, at least including:
+Business Network Operators will need several deployments of Corda: Enterprise Edition , at least including:

 - A development environment including minimal network infrastructure.
 - A testing environment including a basic network, without HA notary, Corda Firewall, or HSMs.